alicelu625/alicelu625.github.io/README.md

 What's new:
 * New modern design
+* Home page with summary and easy access to details
+* Reusable components to handle projects
-* Better way to handle lengthy descriptions
+* Improved way to handle lengthy descriptions
 * Improved navigation
 * Using routing to render different "pages"
 * Animation